 Coordinating Christmas giving projects and community service events

 - Sheila Blanda, Secretary

 - Carrie Hansen

-CCW meets the first Thursday of each month at 6:30 pm in the Modesta Room in Parish Center.
+CCW meets the first Thursday of each month from September – June at 7:00pm in the Modesta Room in Parish Center.

 Monthly meetings include:

 Event planning; Guest speakers; Conversation in support of our key pillars; Community building (e.g. crafts, potlucks, games)

 Up coming Events

 Members may participate in monthly meetings and CCW hosted events as their interest and time permits.